dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 * The specific group/variation associated with this ASDU header
 * The QualifierCode associated with this header
-* An enumeration describing the validity of the timestamp for convienence to the programmer.
+* An enumeration describing the validity of the time-stamp for convenience to the programmer.
 * The index of the header within the ASDU

 **Remember that the callbacks for the ISOEHandler methods come from the thread-pool.** Depending on the number of sessions, you may not